cosmic-reionization/pyC2Ray/docs/modules.rst

 Modules
 =======

-TODO: insert information on the utility functions in ``pyc2ray`` and the modules in the c2ray base class.
+TODO: insert information on the utility functions of ``pyc2ray`` and the modules in the c2ray base class.